by Keith A. Richardson

 Then, unexpected help comes from the two gaijin who teach in the school.
 Jay, a recent university grad from Edmonton, gives me a great tip on whom to see in Sapporo’s largest language school, IAY, which he knows will be hiring because his friend who works there is about to quit and hasn’t given his notice yet.

-Even luckier, Jay’s co-worker, Rhonda, an asthmatic but athletic and enthusiastic New Zealander in her late 20s who had cycled from Tokyo to Sapporo, in her dry Kiwi way, remarks that since her previous house mate had recently vacated his upstairs room, she guessed I could stay in it for a few weeks until I found a place….
+Even luckier, Jay’s co-worker, Rhonda, an asthmatic but athletic and enthusiastic New Zealander in her late 20s who had cycled from Tokyo to Sapporo, remarks in her dry Kiwi way, that since her previous house mate had recently vacated his upstairs room, she guessed I could stay in it for a few weeks until I found a place….
 The rent was a mere CDN$180/month.
 More important, Rhonda is a fount of information about how to survive on a bike in the city—something I would do for the next three years.
-She also introduces me to cheap bread—pan-no-mimi—the “ears of the loaf”—cut off and sold at a tiny fraction of the crustless white bread many Japanese have been taught to prefer.
-(Later, I discovered and joyfully paid the equivalent of $10.00 or more a loaf for other heavy, moist Sapporo breads, maybe the best I have ever enjoyed.)
+She also introduces me to cheap bread—pan-no-mimi—the “ears of the loaf”—cut off and sold in a plastic bag at a tiny fraction of the crustless white bread many Japanese have been taught to prefer.
+(Later, I discovered and joyfully paid the equivalent of $10.00 or more a loaf for other heavy, moist Sapporo breads, maybe the best I have ever enjoyed!)

 Two years later, when she was leaving Sapporo, Rhonda asked me to “take on a private student” she’d been working with—a Japanese medical doctor/university professor/ expert on sleep apnea who paid me to visit him and his family about 40 weeks a year over each of the next 11 years.
 While we became good friends, I learned much more than I taught as I watched his family grow and evolve.
 (I could write another essay on our relationship alone.)
 This is not a digression—just another example of undeserved fortuity.